alefragnani/vscode-bookmarks/README.md

 > You don't need to install the extension on the remote anymore.

-Better yet, if you use `numberedBookmarks.saveBookmarksInProject` setting defined as `true`, the bookmarks saved locally _will be available_ remotely, and you will be able to navigate and update the bookmarks.
+Better yet, if you use `bookmarks.saveBookmarksInProject` setting defined as `true`, the bookmarks saved locally _will be available_ remotely, and you will be able to navigate and update the bookmarks.
 Just like it was a resource from folder you opened remotely.

 ## Selection